imabderrahim/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script sets some permissions to the file hello
 - **9-John_Doe**
 This script sets some permissions to the file hello
+- **10-mirror_permissions**
+This script sets the mode of the file hello the same as olleh's mode